 Subtitle A--Patient Access to Public Health Programs

 (Sec.
-101) This bill amends the Patient Protection and Affordable Care Act to eliminate funding after FY2018 for the Prevention and Public Health Fund, which provides for investment in prevention and public health programs to improve health and restrain the rate of growth in health care costs.
+101) This bill amends the Patient Protection and Affordable Care Act (PPACA) to eliminate funding after FY2018 for the Prevention and Public Health Fund, which provides for investment in prevention and public health programs to improve health and restrain the rate of growth in health care costs.
 Funds that are unobligated at the end of FY2018 are rescinded.

 (Sec.
 102) The bill amends the Medicare Access and CHIP Reauthorization Act of 2015 to increase funding for community health centers.